 International Markets.
-We actively market our services globally and currently have customers in Argentina, Brazil, Colombia, the Dominican Republic, India, Suriname and the United Kingdom.
+We actively market our services globally and currently have customers in Argentina, Brazil, Colombia, the Dominican Republic, Suriname and India.

 Brazil.
-Brazil has one of the largest deepwater offshore exploration and production areas in the world.
+Brazil has one of the largest deepwater offshore exploration, development and production areas in the world.
 In 2011, we acquired a 50% economic interest and 20% voting interest in Aeróleo.
 Aeróleo currently operates from a network of four operating bases located strategically in Brazil.
-Aeróleo's main customers are Petrobras, CGG do Brasil Participipacoes Ltda. and Statoil Brazil Oleo E Gas Ltda.
+Aeróleo's main customer is Petrobras.